exakat/php-dictionary/dictionary/fallthrough.ini.rst

 A fallthrough is the absence of break, or equivalent, at the end of a switch case.
 That way, the execution continues on the next case.

-While this is an intended feature, and is useful to reduce code, it tends to surprise programmers, which expect the cases to always end.
+While this is an intended feature, and is useful to reduce code, it tends to surprise programmers, who expect the cases to always end.

 .. code-block:: php